 Betta fish originate from Thailand where they live in shallow marshes, flood plains, and rice paddies.
 Their life expectancy is three to five years.

-Guppies come in a variety of colors — even neon — and get along well with other fish.
+Guppies come in a variety of colors — even neon.
+They are one of the several varieties of fish that harmonize with bettas quite well.
 Their colorful tail fins come in a wide variety of colors and shapes.
 You can keep several together in a large bowl; however, if you don’t want a bunch of baby guppies, make sure you buy only males.